briansteffens/fts/README.md

 File Transfer Service (prototype)

+Still just messing around, not really fit for day to day use.

 Some goals:
 - HTTP web service style interface for easy automation.
 - Receive files through wget or a browser with an HTTP GET.